-Specify whether to clear the data from an existing table before loading the new data.
+Specify whether to clear the data from an existing table before loading new data.

 Specify whether to append the new data to the data already present in an existing table.

 Choose this option to overwrite the destination table.
-This option is only available when you used the wizard to create the destination table.
-The destination table is only dropped and re-created if you save the package that the wizard creates and then run the package again.
-This is a convenient option when you want to test your settings more than once.
+This option is only available when you use the wizard to create the destination table.
+The destination table is only dropped and re-created if you save the package created by the wizard and run it again.

-You don't have to copy all the columns from the source table.
-Select ignore in this column for columns that you want to skip.
+Specify whether you want to ignore a column during the copy operation.
+You can copy only a subset of columns by selecting <ignore> in this column for columns that you want to skip.
 Before you map columns, you must ignore all columns that will not be mapped.

-Specify whether the destination column allows a null value.
+Specify whether a column will allow a null value.

-Specify the number of characters in the destination column, if applicable.
+Specify the number of characters in the column.

 Specify the precision of displayed data, referring to the number of digits.